ankane/neighbor/README.md

 ## Dimensions

-The cube data type can have up to 100 dimensions by default.
+The `cube` type can have up to 100 dimensions by default.
 See the [Postgres docs](https://www.postgresql.org/docs/current/cube.html) for how to increase this.
-The vector data type can have up to 16,000 dimensions, and vectors with up to 2,000 dimensions can be indexed.
+The `vector` type can have up to 16,000 dimensions, and vectors with up to 2,000 dimensions can be indexed.

 For cube, it’s a good idea to specify the number of dimensions to ensure all records have the same number.